Blog

 TRAVELING WITH TOY POODLE

-Traveling with a toy poodle or other small dogs may seem simple, but it requires preparation and, most importantly, thorough knowledge of the legal and health requirements of the destination country.
+Traveling with toy poodle or other small dogs may seem simple, but it requires preparation and, most importantly, thorough knowledge of the legal and health requirements of the destination country.
 Whether moving within Italy, crossing European Union borders or traveling to third countries, documentation and health precautions are essential to avoid problems while traveling.
 Here, step by step, is what you need to consider before departure.

-In Italy: veterinary check before departure
+Veterinary check before departure

 During this visit, the dog’s general condition is assessed, vaccinations and parasite treatments are checked for compliance, and a decision is made as to whether additional preventive treatments should be administered depending on the destination.
 In some areas, for example, there may be parasites or vector-borne diseases that require specific protection.
 In addition, the veterinarian will consider factors such as the dog’s age or health condition.